DanielleKoduru/DanielleKoduru/README.md

 # 👋 Hi, I'm Danielle

 ## About Me:
-I am a full stack software developer and I am passionate about making products that bring simplicity and ease to users, creating a user expercience that users will want to use again and again.
+I am a full stack software engineer and I am passionate about making products that bring simplicity and ease to users, creating a user expercience that users will want to use again and again.

 * 🌱 I’m currently learning [AntDesign](https://ant.design)
 * 🔭 I’m currently working with React on an open source project, you can check it out [here](https://github.com/Lambda-School-Labs/frontend-vbb-portal)